godotengine/godot-docs/getting_started/workflow/best_practices/autoloads_versus_internal_nodes.rst

    data to the ``Sound`` autoload in our example.
 As a result, the domain to explore to fix the bug spans the entire project.

-   When you keep code inside a scene, only one one or two scripts may be involved in audio.
+   When you keep code inside a scene, only one or two scripts may be involved in audio.

 Contrast this with each scene keeping as many ``AudioStreamPlayer`` nodes as it